 Most calico cats are female

 A fascinating cat fact about this type of kitty is that only one in every 3,000 are male!
-Most calico cats are female because their coloring is related to having two X chromosomes.
-A XX combination is needed for a cat to have the distinctive tri-color coat, and if a cat has an XX pair this also means she will be female.
+Most calico cats are female because their colouring is related to having two X chromosomes.
+A XX combination is needed for a cat to have the distinctive tri-colour coat, and if a cat has an XX pair this also means she will be female.

 The exception happens in rare cases where a cat has an XY chromosome pair (meaning he is male) but also an extra X. These cats therefore have an XXY configuration and present as male.
 Interestingly enough, the extra X chromosome also means that male calico cats are sterile and unable to reproduce.